 Building blocks for building blogs

-Documenting the technologies and tools behind this blog; it began life as a fork-it-and-go template, but has grown into something more substantial.
+Documenting the technologies and tools behind this blog.
+What began life as a fork-it-and-go template has grown into something more substantial.

 This site began life as a clone of the Next.js Blog with Draft Mode template offered by Vercel.